 8. In 1981, Paul McCartney & Stevie Wonder record (Ebony & Ivory)

-9. In 1982, Wayne Williams found guilty of murdering 2 of 28 blacks in Atlanta, even after he was arrested, the murders continued.
-Today human organs are harvested from young black men who are murdered by cops and rounded up during riots never to be heard from again.
+9. In 1982, Wayne Williams found guilty of murdering 2 of 28 blacks in Atlanta, even after he was arrested, and during the trial the murders and kidnappings continued.
+Today human organs are harvested from young black men, women, boys and girls who are murdered by cops.

 10. In 1988, Figure skater Debi Thomas becomes the first African American to win a medal (bronze) at the winter Olympic Games.